arcusmaximus/TrRebootModTools/Documentation.md

 it contains a version of the hood that's on Lara's head, and another that's hanging down the back.
 Each hood has a unique *Draw Group ID* that allows the game to find it and then show/hide it as needed.

-This Draw Group ID can be seen, and changed, in the "TR Mesh Properties" panel in the "Data" tab (green triangle icon) of Blender's Properties editor.
+This Draw Group ID can be seen, and changed, in the "Tomb Raider Properties" panel in the "Data" tab (green triangle icon) of Blender's Properties editor.